satorici/satori-docs/satori_help/docs/getting-started/hello_world.md

 To run the commands locally on your project and then upload the results to Satori for analysis, use the following command:

-`satori local ./ --output --report`
+`satori-v2 local ./ --output --report`

 And it would look like this: